michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 23. And he called two centurions, and said to them, Go, prepare two hundred Romans to go to Cesarea, and seventy horsemen and right-handed spearmen two hundred, to go forth at the third hour of the night;

-24. but provide also a beast to carry Paulos, and escape to Felix the governor.Verse 25 is wanting.
+24. but provide also a beast to carry Paulos, and escape to Felix the governor.

 25. And he wrote a letter, and gave it to them, which was thus: